 Along with saving money and cutting pollution, efficiency can sustain and create good, local jobs.
 Prior to the pandemic, America’s energy efficiency labor force totaled almost 2.4 million people working in every county across the nation.
-But by the beginning of June, the flourishing efficiency sector had lost more jobs than any other clean energy sector – a whopping 431,762 positions.
+But as a result of the COVID-19 crisis, the flourishing efficiency sector lost more jobs than any other clean energy sector.

 These workers include local electricians, HVAC technicians who work with high-efficiency systems, and construction workers — as well as manufacturing employees who make the ENERGY STAR® appliances, LED lighting systems, and efficient building materials that aren’t being installed as usual during the pandemic.

 But you don’t have to wait for the pandemic to end to improve the efficiency of your home.

 A good first step before undertaking significant energy-saving upgrades always has been getting an expert assessment of the efficiency of your home and its systems.
 While in-home efficiency assessments have resumed in some states, other areas may have shifted to virtual energy audits.
 Check with your local utility about this and their latest efficiency program offerings, such as weatherization improvements and rebates for highly efficient appliances that you can take advantage of now and when you feel it’s safe to have workers in your home again.

 There’s no question that we need to get efficiency workers back on the job as soon as it’s safe.
 They are integral to reducing energy waste in our homes (as well as other buildings like schools and hospitals), saving money on our utility bills, making our homes more comfortable, and avoiding additional powerplant pollution.
 And because efficiency jobs are primarily local, getting those folks back to work also will help boost hometown economies.

 In the meantime, here are some simple energy-saving upgrades you can make on your own.